 Dedicated Websites and Newsletters

-If you intend to present coverage of this meeting in a dedicated website or newsletter, please include the following disclaimer at the top of your piece: This information is brought to you by [insert organization name] and is not sponsored by, nor a part of, the Association for the Study of Liver Diseases or 2018 AASLD's Clinical Hepatology Update.
+If you intend to present coverage of this meeting in a dedicated website or newsletter, please include the following disclaimer at the top of your piece: This information is brought to you by [insert organization name] and is not sponsored by, nor a part of, the Association for the Study of Liver Diseases or 2018 AASLD's Industry Colloquium: Novel Targets and Therapies in Liver Disease.
 Additionally, you may not use the AASLD’s logo or name to imply affiliation.